 Zone H - Lisbon Road (Lisbon Road to Caton Farm Road).
 As with previous zones south of the Fox River, estate residential and conservation subdivision is recommended for Zone H to preserve this area's rural character from Lisbon Road to Caton Farm Road.
 Again, standards for how future development should front the roadway should also be explored and adopted.

 Eldamain Road subzones are presented with further detail on the following pages:

-Eldamain Road Corridor Existing Land Use
+Eldamain Road Existing Land Use South of the Fox River

 Figure 8.15 - Eldamain Road Corridor South of the Fox River